GP-GeePeers/easyswim/backend/README.md

 **Run and test preferably through the container**

-To Run local the backend you need to do this steps:
+However, if you want to run the backend locally, you need to do these steps:
 ### Step 1: Navigate to the Project Directory

 Move into the newly created project directory: